commonkarma/commonkarma.org-source/index.md

-**What if** when you come across garbage on the internet, instead of hitting a feeble back button, you could click a garbage can and vanquish the junk from *your* web forever?
+**What if** when you come across garbage on the internet, instead of hitting a feeble back button you could click a garbage can and vanquish the junk from *your* web forever?

 What if that single, powerful click would also...